gulkhara/tuum_assignment/README.md

 # tuum_assignment

-Automated API tests
-Tests are written in JAVA using Cucumber, JUnit frameworks and Allure reporting tool.
+Tests are written in JAVA using Cucumber, JUnit frameworks.
 The following endpoints have been included in the scope of API testing:

 - Create Account: /api/v4/persons/{customerId}/accounts
 - Get Balances: /api/v1/accounts/{accountId}/balances
 - Create Transactions: /api/v5/accounts/{accountId}/transactions

-For each endpoint, positive and negative scenarios have been covered and the short summary of the tests is as following, and details of each scenario can be found in the respective feature file e.g. /src/test/resources/features/createAccount.feature.
+Below is the short summary of scenarios covering both positive and negative test cases for each endpoint, and details of each scenario can be found in the respective feature file e.g. /src/test/resources/features/createAccount.feature.

-Feature 1: Create Account
+Scenario 1: Create Account
 - Create account with valid data
 - Create account with missing required fields
 - Create account with invalid data

-Feature 2: Get Balances
+Scenario 2: Get Balances
 - Get balances for an existing account
 - Get balances for a non-existing account

-Feature 3: Create Transactions
+Scenario 3: Create Transactions
 - Create transaction with valid data
 - Create transaction with invalid data
 - Create transaction for a non-existent account